Behavior of Gaussian curvature and mean curvature near non-degenerate singular points on wave fronts: Abstract

 \section{Abstract}

-{ We define cuspidal curvature $\kappa_c$ along cuspidal edges in Riemannian $3$-manifolds, and show that it gives a coefficient of the divergent term of the mean curvature function.
-Moreover, we show that the absolute value of the product $\kappa_\Pi$ (called the product curvature) of $\kappa_c$ and the limiting normal curvature $\kappa_\nu$ is an intrinsic invariant of the surface, and is closely related to the boundedness of the Gaussian curvature.
-We also consider the limiting behavior of $\kappa_\Pi$ when cuspidal edges accumulate to other singularities.
+{ We define cuspidal curvature $\kappa_c$ (resp.\ normalized cuspidal curvature $\mu_c$) along cuspidal edges (resp.\ at a swallowtail singularity) in Riemannian $3$-manifolds, and show that it gives a coefficient of the divergent term of the mean curvature function.
+Moreover, we show that the product $\kappa_\Pi^{}$ called the product curvature (resp.\ $\mu_\Pi^{}$ called normalized product curvature) of $\kappa_c$ (resp.\ $\mu_c$) and the limiting normal curvature $\kappa_\nu$ is an intrinsic invariant of the surface, and is closely related to the boundedness of the Gaussian curvature.
+We also consider the limiting behavior of $\kappa_\Pi^{}$ when cuspidal edges accumulate to other singularities.
 Moreover, several new geometric invariants of cuspidal edges and swallowtails are given. } \keywords{ {singularities}, {wave front}, {cuspidal edge}, {swallowtail}, {cuspidal cross cap}, {Gaussian curvature}, {mean curvature} } \begingroup \endgroup \fi